SamuIdhayanI/Road-Monitoring-DeepLearning/README.md

 # TechSavants
+## Real-Time Road Monitoring for Autonomous Vehicle Transition in India using Deep Learning

 In an era marked by rapid advancements in autonomous vehicle technologies, the harmonious integration of these vehicles into our ever-evolving urban landscapes is no longer a futuristic concept but a pressing necessity.
 As we navigate the complexities of the modern world, the quality and safety of our road infrastructure play a pivotal role in realizing the full potential of autonomous vehicles.